rahmaAlmamari/JoinAndNavigationProperty/JoinAndNavigationProperty/README.md

 **Common join types:**

 - Inner Join – Returns only matching records.
-- Group Join – Groups matching records from the second sequence.
+- Group Join – creates a group of related items for each element in the first collection/sequence.
 - Left Outer Join – Returns all records from the first sequence, even if no match exists in the second.

 **Why It's Important:**